-The Foundation will continue its efforts in race equity education, listening, and relationship building.
-This work scales services, advances knowledge, grows networks devoted to race and health equity and/or improves capacity and health outcomes for BIPOC residents in Pinellas County.
+The Foundation will continue its efforts in racial equity education, listening, and relationship building.
+This work scales services, advances knowledge, grows networks devoted to racial and health equity and/or improves capacity and health outcomes for BIPOC residents in Pinellas County.

 Community Wealth to Health

 Evidence links greater wealth with better health.
 In 2021, FHSP hired national consultants to assist in mapping major institutions by geography and their ability to influence institutional changes to improve wealth, health, and life expectancy of St. Petersburg residents.
 This assessment, paired with an environmental scan and community convening, will help inform future strategic investments.

 The Foundation believes that three shifts must occur in order to achieve systems change for racial equity:

 - The public narrative about BIPOC must change to uplift authentic stories and facts.

 - The way institutions treat BIPOC must change to remove internal biases and barriers.

 - Policies with discriminatory roots must change to be fair for all.

 These are long term-goals that begin by elevating relationships with the community, building new connections between systems-level leaders and community, and changing hearts and minds so that when it comes time to vote—the scales have shifted in favor of a healthier, more prosperous future for all.

 In the interim of policy change, which could take years, [community partners] are working to meet the needs of Pinellas county residents in the here and now.